Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Various nods and gestures of agreement met that.

 "Anyway...
 I can see how getting them off the planet early in the war would have been pretty easy.
 It was a confusing time.
 There’s going to be hell to fucking pay when Daar finds out about it, I know that.
 But Bruuk and the others, they wound up at a facility somewhere, lots of Kwmbwrw and Corti.
 They... took him apart to get the implants out.
-But biodroning is…"
+But biodroning is..."

 He trailed off, cleared his throat.
 "It kind of... locked him in, he says.
 Or locked him out.
 Suppressed the *real* him.
 And not even taking the implants out fixed that.
 Or maybe the researchers didn’t want it to.
 Either way, they installed a *new* him, built on the old one.
 The Bruuk we’ve known all this time was a kind of program, I guess.
 Using his personality and memories for reference and not even really knowing he was doing it."

-"How the... is coming back from that even…?"
+"How the... is coming back from that even...?"
 Dora was struggling.

 Ian shook his head and shrugged, helplessly.
 "I have no idea, love.
 Anyway.
 The project was a success.
 And our Bruuk was sent back to Gao as a miracle survivor, just one of a billion formerly implanted refugees, with a credible story of minor heroism, enough to get him on Clan radar when they were desperate to replace all the Associates and Brothers they’d lost."